 One area where cyclists are vulnerable is Hancock Street in Quincy Center, which sits along Route 3A and travels out over the Fore River Bridge into Weymouth, then the rest of the South Shore.
 Another area is Wollaston Beach and Quincy Shore Drive.
 Quincy has 27 miles of beautiful coastline and cyclists should be able to enjoy it along with everyone else.
 The reality is traffic is challenging.
 Drivers who use cell phones add another level of danger.How to Report a Bicycle Accident in Quincy

-As a bicyclist in Massachusetts, you are required to report any bike accident resulting in personal injury or property damage over $100 to the local police department (MGL c.85 § 11B).
+As a bicyclist in Massachusetts, you are required to report any accident resulting in personal injury or property damage over $100 to the local police department (M.G.L. c.
+85, § 11B).
 The Quincy Police Department is located at 1 Sea Street.
-The driver involved is also required to file a police report.

 Cyclists should visit a doctor or hospital for medical treatment first.
-A doctor can examine you for head injuries and treat you promptly to limit a long term injury.
+A doctor can examine you for head injuries and other serious complications, then begin treatment immediately.
 Then, contact Quincy Police and consult a bicycle accident lawyer.
-Gather any information and photos you and other witnesses were able to obtain from the accident scene.
+Gather any information and photos you or other witnesses were able to obtain from the accident scene.

 In Massachusetts, cyclists who are injured are provided up to $8,000 in Personal Injury Protection (PIP) insurance from the at-fault driver's insurance policy.
 This pays for medical bills, lost wages and other expenses.
 But $8,000 is not enough to cover losses in most bicycle accidents.
-This is where a lawyer comes in.
+This is why it is important to consult a lawyer.

-Our lawyers can identify what coverage is available from the driver's auto insurance policy.
+Our lawyers can explain your legal rights and identify what coverage is available from the driver's auto insurance policy.
 If the driver has no insurance or only carries the minimum amount required by Massachusetts law, our lawyers can look at other potential sources of compensation if necessary.Breakstone, White & Gluck's Project KidSafe Campaign Gives Free Helmets in Quincy

 The lawyers of Breakstone, White & Gluck provide a free legal consultation.
 If you have been injured in a bicycle accident, contact us to learn your legal rights at 800-379-1244 or 617-723-7676.
 You may also use our contact form.